The information in this article is up to date through tax year 2020 (taxes filed 2021).

 Filing as a Dependent

 If you are being claimed as a dependent on another tax return, the requirements for filing your own return will change.
-As a dependent, you can’t claim your own exemption because that exemption is used by the individual (or couple) claiming you as a dependent.
+As a dependent, you can’t claim your own standard deduction because that is used by the individual (or couple) claiming you as a dependent.

 You Might Want to File